Last updated: February 2, 2026

 Tobacco Packaging and Labeling

 Text and picture warnings must occupy 75 percent of the front and back of cigarette packaging.
-Manufacturers must print the six authorized warnings in rotation, changing the warning at intervals of 50,000 packs.
+Plain packaging is required.
+The law sets out a standard color, size and shape.
+Manufacturers must print the ten authorized warnings in rotation, changing the warning at intervals of 5,000 packs and 500 cartons.
 Although the law requires health warnings on smokeless tobacco products, the specifications such as size, rotation, and content are uncertain.
-Misleading packaging and labeling, including terms such as “mild,” “medium,” and “light,” is prohibited.

 Cigarette Contents